 - Prepares for the next session

 Preparation for your next exercise session.
-Sometimes cool down is truly an ice cold.
+Sometimes cooldown is truly an ice-cold.
 That’s why ice baths are used by professional athletes post-event or post-game.
-The benefits of ice baths have been shown to assist post-exercise bruising and bleeding, joint or muscle inflammation and to provide pain relief – even if it is a bit chilly when you first hop it.
+The benefits of ice baths have been shown to assist post-exercise bruising and bleeding, joint or muscle inflammation, and to provide pain relief – even if it is a bit chilly when you first hop it.
 Of course, the less brave can simply use ice packs to painful bits.
-It all aims to stop things swelling too much, which aids your recovery time.
+It all aims to stop things from swelling too much, which aids your recovery time.

 What should I do during the cooldown?

 So, what should you do for a cooldown?
 Here’s my advice…

 - Walk for about 5 minutes, or until your heart rate gets below 120 beats per minutes

 - Hold each stretch for 10 to 30 seconds.
 If you feel you need more, stretch the other side and return for another set of stretching.